huyurt/book-summary/entity-framework-core-in-action/readme.md

         var order = _runner.RunAction(new PlaceOrderInDto(acceptTAndCs, checkoutService.UserId, checkoutService.LineItems)); // Runs the business logic with the data it needs from the basket cookie

-        if (_runner.HasErrors) return 0; // If the business logic has errors, it returns immediately.
+        if (_runner.HasErrors) // If the business logic has errors, it returns immediately.
 The basket cookie is not cleared.
+        {
+            return 0;
+        }

         // The order was placed successfully, so it clears the basket cookie. checkoutService.ClearAllLineItems();